lingo-iitgn/awesome-code-mixing/README.md

   <a href="https://arxiv.org/pdf/2510.07037"><img alt="EMNLP" src="https://img.shields.io/badge/ACL-2026-blue"></a>
 </p>

+The official GitHub repository of the survey paper accepted at ACL 2026 titled **["Beyond Monolingual Assumptions: A Survey on Code-Switched NLP in the Era of Large Language Models across Modalities"](https://arxiv.org/pdf/2510.07037)**.

-> A curated list of papers, datasets, and toolkits for **Code-Switching** & **Code-Mixing** in Natural Language Processing in the Era of Large Language Models.
+> A curated list of papers, datasets, and toolkits for **Code-Switching** and **Code-Mixing** in Natural Language Processing in the era of Large Language Models.

 <p align="center"> ⭐ If you find this repository helpful, please consider giving it a star. </p>

+---

+### Abstract

+Amidst the rapid advances of large language models (LLMs), most models still struggle with mixed-language inputs, limited code-switching datasets, and evaluation biases, which hinder their deployment in multilingual settings.

+This survey presents a comprehensive analysis of CS-aware LLM research, covering **324 studies** across **5 research areas**, **15+ NLP tasks**, **30+ datasets**, and **80+ languages**.
+It categorizes recent work based on architectures, training strategies, and evaluation methodologies, while highlighting key challenges and outlining a roadmap toward more inclusive, fair, and linguistically grounded multilingual systems.

 ## Table of Contents